Remi-Gau/McGurk_prior_code/README.md

 -   vibration of effect

 Another thing to investigate would be to run model selection on the result of this pipeline (e.g MACS toolbox)

+Compare original results to:
+- new GLM pipeline on original preprocessed dataset (effect of GLM)
+- new GLM pipeline on new preprocessed pipeline (effect of GLM + preprocessing)
+- on fMRIprep preprocessed data??